psycopg/psycopg2/doc/cursor.rst

             >>> cur.fetchone()
             (4, 42, 'bar')

-        An :exc:`Error` (or subclass) exception is raised if the previous call to |execute*|_ did not produce any result set or no call was issued yet.
+        A :exc:`~psycopg2.ProgrammingError` is raised if the previous call to |execute*|_ did not produce any result set or no call was issued yet.